intuition-dev/intuDocs/old/devs/slides.md

 ## The Current State of Affairs
 #### What about SEO :question:

-- Web crawlers currently implement someways for discovering content in either virtual DOM / client-side rendered websites.
+- Web crawlers currently implement someways for discovering content in either virtual DOM / front-end rendered websites.
 - The case for SEO
 <!-- complete -->